ibm-cloud-docs/vpc/vpn-create.md

 * Create a VPN connection if you haven't already created one when provisioning your VPN gateway.
 For more information, see [Adding connections to a VPN gateway](/docs/vpc?topic=vpc-vpn-adding-connections).
 * [Configure route-propagation](/docs/vpc?topic=vpc-advertise-routes-s2s) for VPN gateways in policy-based mode.
 * To create a route-based VPN, first [create a routing table](/docs/vpc?topic=vpc-create-vpc-routing-table), then [create a route by using the VPN connection type](/docs/vpc?topic=vpc-create-vpc-route).
+* For a dynamic route-based VPN connection, attach a transit gateway to the VPN gateway.
+See [Creating a transit gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui).